The Chronicles of Narnia: The Voyage of the Dawn Treader: Collector's Edition and Blu-ray 3D

 20th Century Fox released the 3D Blu-ray version in the U.S. on August 30, 2011.
 Walden Media President Micheal Flaherty stated in an interview that 20th Century Fox Home Entertainment and Walt Disney Studios Home Entertainment are developing a collector's-edition box set DVD and Blu-ray containing the first three films.

 Future

 Cancelled sequel

 On March 22, 2011, it was announced that an adaptation of The Silver Chair would be the next film in the series.
 The C. S. Lewis Estate was in final negotiations to produce it and had yet to confirm a release date and the screenwriter.
 However, in the fall of 2011, Douglas Gresham, a co-producer of the film, said that Walden Media no longer owns the rights to produce another Narnia film.
-If another film was to be made, it would not be for another three or four years.
+If another film were to be made, it would not be for another three or four years.